 Sometimes when you’re hunger-over, jet-lagged or feeling work-shy about getting your next meal and need something on your doorstep which is half decent then Wild Ginger may be just what you need.
-It was hitting the chord for me whilst my hotel was based close by and most of the time the variety Asian food hits those hunger spots.
-It’s an Asian blend, well that’s how I like to put it as that is exactly what it is – Thai, Japanese, Chinese, Malay etc. You get the picture right?
+It was hitting the chord for me since I was going through all of the above and my hotel was based close by.
+And most of the time, Asian food hits those hunger pangs.
+It’s a fusion of Thai, Japanese, Chinese, Malay etc. There’s nothing wrong with that.

 The first visit during May 2013:

 Kicking things off with a glass of ice cold Asahi beer is never a bad thing..

 Shrimp Pad Thai $13 – it’s ubiquitous for a reason, it’s pure comfort on a plate.
 This variety might be sweeter than others, but the wok flavour seemed to be there and when you’re starving after a flying from London this is what the belly craved.
 I’m always belly-led.

 Unagi Don $18.
 For me this is an icon dish in Japanese cuisine, if it’s on the menu I have to order it.
 And it’s good here, the rich buttery eel had a good coating of that sticky unagi sauce – I would have liked it with more though.
 The rice is also the sticky authentic short-grain variety and it comes with pieces of tamago and pickles.